MomenMushtaha/v0-Collaborative-Canvas/CONFLICT_RESOLUTION.md

 ## Strategy: Last-Write-Wins (LWW)

 ### Core Principle
-When multiple users edit the same object simultaneously, the most recent change (based on timestamp) takes precedence and overwrites previous changes.
+When multiple users edit the same object simultaneously, the most recent change (based on timestamp and a monotonically increasing **version counter**) takes precedence and overwrites previous changes.

 ### Why LWW?
 - **Simplicity**: Easy to implement and reason about
 - **Performance**: No complex merge algorithms or coordination overhead
 - **Real-time**: Works seamlessly with broadcast-based synchronization
 - **Predictable**: Users see immediate feedback without waiting for conflict resolution
+- **Deterministic**: Each object carries a Lamport-style `version` that makes conflict resolution idempotent and prevents flicker

 ### Trade-offs
 - **Potential Data Loss**: Earlier changes may be overwritten by later ones